ConSol/sakuli/docs/forwarder-gearman.md

 	  use                            generic-host
 	}

-Create the following service object for the first test case (set the service name depending on your client's OS!):
+Create the following service object for the first test case. *freshness_threshold* should be slightly higher than the interval Sakuli tests are planned (see also [RRD heartbeat](installation-omd.md#rrd-heartbeat)
 	vim ~/etc/nagios/conf.d/services.cfg

 	define service {